SusheelThapa/command/command/r/rm.md

    ```

 ## Additional Information
+This command should be used carefully as the items deleted with `rm` are permanently deleted and do not remain  in trash folder.

 Wildcards such as `*` or `?` can be used with the `rm` command.
 For example: Let us consider that we have a `Pictures` folder that contains 50 pictures of the type `personal1.png, personal2.png` and so on.
 It also contains 50 more pictures of the type `work1.png, work2.png` and so on.
 If you're tasked with deleting the `work` pictures only then it can be tedious to remove it one by one.
 In that case we use the `?` wildcard as shown below: